QSmally/DWM/README.md

 * Toggleable 80-column (and customisable) master pane width or 50% when >80 columns is available,
 * In low-width sessions, automatically do inline resizing of currently-focussed window,
-* Tiling modes like Suckless DWM, as well as floating windows.
+* Tiling modes like Suckless DWM, awesomewm, including floating windows.

 ### Preview of the tiled layout

 <!-- Old one to display no qf window -->
 ![](http://i.imgur.com/TKL4i.png)

 <!-- If a new one is wanted -->
 <!-- ![](http://i.imgur.com/yXCntB2.png) -->